djeada/Coin-Detection/README.md

 # Coin-Detection

-Find and count the coins in the given image.
+Training and using a machine learning model locally to accurately identify and count coins in a given image.
+This project includes data preprocessing, model training, and evaluation to ensure precise coin detection and counting.

 ## Demo